parsiya/parsiya.net/content/post/2017-09-21-razercomms.markdown

 A couple of years ago I looked at Razer Comms.
 I found a bunch of stuff that I never reported or pursued.
 I discovered the application is [now retired](http://support.razerzone.com/software/comms) so I am publishing these.

 I did not look very hard but Razer Comms was essentially a webapp running via the [Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef).
 There were no checks on channel authorizations.
-You could read every channel including passworded ones.
+You could read every channel including ones protected with passwords.

-You can my notes at https://github.com/parsiya/Parsia-Clone/tree/master/clone/research/razer-comms.
+You can see my notes at https://github.com/parsiya/Parsia-Clone/tree/master/research/razer-comms.

 <!--more-->